-My first three ceramic figures were done in the a workshop in Frankfurt, MI, led by Steve Kline.
+My first four ceramic figures were done in the a workshop at the Oliver Art Center in Frankfurt, MI, led by Steve Kline.
 New to this art form, I am indebted to the guidance of Steve – sensitive to when I needed help or was capable of proceeding on my own.

 The Etruscan boy was copied from a photo of a votive bronze statuette, third century B.C. in the Museo Etrusco Guarnacci in Volterra.
 Wondering what this lumbering little guy was up to.

 The female Chinese dancer, earthen ware, stems from the Western Han Dynasty (206 B.C. – A.D.
 9).
 The statue was excavated in 1989-1990 in the tomb of the prince of Chu, Tuolanshan, Xuzhou, Jiangsu Province.
 My copy was done from a postcard bought at the MET, NYC.
 I am intrigued but the dancer’s wide swaying stance.

 Saint Anthony was modeled using a photo of a wood statue in the Museum of International Folk Art, New Mexico.
 From en.wikipedia: He is especially invoked and venerated all over the world as the patron saint for the recovery of lost items and is credited with many miracles involving lost people, lost things and even lost spiritual goods.
 I view my little statue as finding lost souls.

 My ceramic copy of a Pre Columbian acrobat figure dating around 600AD – an inspiration for striving for agility.

 My copy of a Pre Columbian Warrior Amulet